faddah/redwoodjs-vscode-future-extension-RFC/README.md

 **Proposed Features —**

 - Click on a Redwood Yarn Generation or other feature name and have it automatically executed for you in the terminal and code.
+- _[More features to come as more issues are filed and discussed.]_

 ### UX